ultralytics/ultralytics/docs/en/models/yolo-world.md

         ```python
         from ultralytics import YOLOWorld

-        # Define an inference source
+        # Specify an image for inference
         source = 'path/to/bus.jpg'

-        # Create a YOLO-World model
+        # Initialize a YOLO-World model
-        model = YOLOWorld('yolov8s-world.pt')  # or yolov8m/l-world.pt
+        model = YOLOWorld('yolov8s-world.pt')  # or select yolov8m/l-world.pt for different sizes

         # Display model information (optional)
         model.info()

-        # Run inference with the YOLOv8s-world model on the 'bus.jpg' image
+        # Execute inference with the YOLOv8s-world model on the specified image
-        results = model('path/to/bus.jpg')
+        results = model.predict(source)
         ```

     === "CLI"

         ```bash
-        # Load a YOLO-World model and segment everything with it
+        # Perform object detection using a YOLO-World model
-        yolo detect predict model=yolov8s-world.pt source=path/to/bus.jpg imgsz=640
+        yolo predict model=yolov8s-world.pt source=path/to/bus.jpg imgsz=640
         ```

 This snippet demonstrates the simplicity of loading a pre-trained model and running a prediction on an image.

 ### Val Usage

-Validation of the model on a dataset can be done as follows:
+Model validation on a dataset is streamlined as follows:

 !!!
 Example